dorbin/scratch/manage/landing_page_base.md

 PROJECT_ID={{project-id}} ~/scratch/manage/check_cluster_config.sh
 ```

-### Pull all config from Spinnaker deployment into cloud shell
+### Pull Spinnaker config

+Paste and run this command to pull the configuration from your Spinnaker
+deployment into your Cloud Shell.

 ```bash
 ~/scratch/manage/pull_config.sh